survivejs/webpack-book/manuscript/optimizing/01_minifying.md

 ### Pre-evaluation

 [prepack-webpack-plugin](https://www.npmjs.com/package/prepack-webpack-plugin) uses [Prepack](https://prepack.io/), a partial JavaScript evaluator.
 It rewrites computations that can be done compile-time and therefore speeds up code execution.
 See also [val-loader](https://www.npmjs.com/package/val-loader) and [babel-plugin-preval](https://www.npmjs.com/package/babel-plugin-preval) for alternative solutions.

-### Improving Parsing

-[optimize-js-plugin](https://www.npmjs.com/package/optimize-js-plugin) complements the other solutions by wrapping eager functions, and it enhances the way your JavaScript code gets parsed initially.
-The plugin relies on [optimize-js](https://github.com/nolanlawson/optimize-js) by Nolan Lawson.

 ## Minifying HTML